alinematich/findLongestSharedSequence/README.md

 # findLongestSharedSequence
-this code takes a directory address and a filename then checks all java files in the directory recursively to find duplicate code
+Takes a directory address and a filename, then checks all Java files in the directory recursively to find duplicate code.

 ## Installation
 Install python3